 • A one (1) pound penalty per dead fish will be assessed for any fish not alive when presented to the scales and weighed as part of a limit.

 • Contestants may be subject to polygraph upon request.
 Refusing to take a polygraph is an automatic disqualification from the event and trail.
 Disqualification from a tournament will result in the team forfeiting their weight for the tournament.
 The team will receive credit for attending the tournament and receive attendance points.

-• If a team is late to weigh in, the team may still weigh their fish but will incur a 1-pound penalty for each minute past the team’s weigh-in deadline, a maximum of 15 pounds.
+• If a team is late to weigh in, it may still weigh its fish but will incur a 1-pound penalty for each minute past the team’s weigh-in deadline, a maximum of 15 pounds.
 The team will receive their tournament weight plus attendance points minus their late penalty.

 • All protests must be in writing and picture/video form within 10 minutes of the close of the weigh-in.